How Marco Rubio Made Hillary Lose In An Unintentional Mind Game

 — Keith Boykin (@keithboykin) April 18, 2017

-This is as reported by the LA Times.
-That said, Marco Rubio also made some scathing comments about Hillary, which made her team view him as a the most formidable Republican opponent if he ever won the Republican primaries.
-This is as revealed by Wikileaks leaked Hillary Clinton’s team emails.
+That said, Marco Rubio also made some scathing comments about Hillary, which made her team view him as a the most formidable Republican opponent if he ever won the Republican nomination.
+This was revealed by Wikileaks when they leaked Hillary Clinton’s team’s emails.
 Her aides even compared Marco Rubio to Obama.
-The following were some of those made by Christina Reynolds, who was part of Hillary’s public relations team.
+The following comments were made by Christina Reynolds, who was part of Hillary’s public relations team.

 “He [Marco Rubio] gives a good speech, and sounded much more reasonable, populist and accessible than much of the rest of the GOP field… Felt more like an inspiring Democratic speech than a GOP candidate, outside of foreign policy, repealing Obamacare and choice.
 Lots of references to ‘our generation’ (i.e. Him and younger voters) vs. ‘their generation’ (them being us, Jeb, his opponents, Washington).”